michaelthorne/front-end-code-guide/README.md

 - Always use lowercase for HTML element names, attributes and attribute values
 - Only use double quotes (`""`) around attribute values
 - You can omit the `type` attribute for style sheets and scripts (unless you’re not using CSS or JavaScript)
-- Remove any trailing whitespace
+- Remove any trailing whitespace (at the end of each line)

 <a name="html-document-type-definition"></a>
 ### 2.2 Document Type Definition (DTD):